 I like many of the things Stager has to say, and I think he has some powerful insights.
 I totally agree that there are many things about school that need to be rethought and reinvented.
 He’s right about a lot of things, but he also seems pretty narrow minded about a whole lot of others.
 He spins a good conspiracy theory, and clearly hates certain technologies, especially IWBs.
 But he also chooses examples that highlight the poorest possible uses of these technologies and then holds those up as some sort of “best practice” to be critical of.
 Sure, it’s easy to be critical of something being used poorly, but that doesn’t mean that the thing itself is bad, just that the given example is one of it being used badly.
 One could probably find poor examples of 1-1 laptop usage, poor examples of students working with programming and so on.

 I could cite an example of almost any technology being used poorly and an equal number of examples of it being used really well.
 Like Gary, I also see the enormous value of learning with constructivist tools like Lego, the value of students learning to program, the value of students learning about computing science.
 But I also believe that there is room for a wide range of technologies for learning.
 There is no one single answer, no single technology for helping kids learn.

 There is always room for a bit of open-mindedness in education.

 PS: I just noticed that @Steve-Collis has posted the UStream video of Gary’s keynote, so here it is if you’d like to take a peek.
 Thanks Steve for recording it, and thanks Gary for allowing it to be recorded.

-The Stager takes the Stage by Chris Betcher, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Stager takes the Stage by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.